 The basement art Gallery even has 2 Rembrandts that were donated to the Polish people for the display.
 There is no better way to learn about Polish Heritage than taking teens on a tour of the Warsaw castle.

 The hop on hop off Warsaw tourist bus is a great way to get an overview of the Warsaw attractions.
 Like all hop on hop of buses, the Warsaw version will whizz you around town.
 The real value in some of these tours is the headphone commentary that tells you so much about the towns.
 You can choose between the Red Line, made up of 11 destination stops and the Blue Line which will take you to 12 destination stops.

-Some of the standout stops include The Oldtown, Warsaw Rising Museum, The National Stadium and the Palace of Culture and science just to name a few.
+Some of the standout stops include The Oldtown, Warsaw Rising Museum, The National Stadium, The Vistula and the Palace of Culture and Science just to name a few.
 A trip on the Hop on hop off bus features the following

 - Access to 2 bus tour routes & 20 stops around the city covering the entire city & main sights.

 - Audio guide commentary in 10 languages.
 Kid’s commentary in Polish to entertain the little ones.

 - 24hr/48hr/72hr Hop-On Hop-Off Bus Tour with 360º panoramic views of Warsaw.

 - Extend your ticket to 48 or 72 hours and enjoy great savings!

 The Hop-on, hop-off bus is a great way to see all the Warsaw attractions easily and should be on your Warsaw itinerary with teens.
 You will get headphones with commentary in multiple languages that tell you about the sights of Warsaw.
 You can buy 24 or 48 hours hop on hop off bus tickets